tdotdev/topl/README.md

 # topl
-Repository for "Theory of Programming Languages" course at the University of Akron.
+Repository for 3460:430-001 Theory of Programming Languages at the University of Akron.